Cloud Microphones JRS-34

 - JRS-34-SPE - the “special edition” can be ordered in active or passive designs, with chrome-plated grilles.

 The JRS-34 is made in the US, of US-sourced parts.
 The ribbon motor’s aluminum frame, the steel body parts, and other components are manufactured by an aerospace-parts manufacturer in Tucson.
-The output transformer is provided by Cinemag.
+The ribbon’s transformer is provided by Cinemag, and has a ratio of 1:35.
 The Neodymium magnets are formed and machined in California.
 The microphones are assembled by hand in Tucson, and individually inspected prior to shipping by Stephen Sank.

-Cloud Microphones provides a 1-year warranty on the JRS-34 ribbon, and a 5-year warranty on the rest of the microphone.
+Cloud Microphones provides a 2-year warranty on the JRS-34 ribbon.

 The Cloud Microphones JRS-34 is also known as: JRS-34-P, JRS-34-SPE.

 The mic was released in 2009.

 | Length: 59.7mm

 Did we get anything wrong on this page?
 Please let us know!